nstepka/PoshMarkDiscountBot/README.md

 # PoshMarkDiscountBot
-This bot will auto sending a 10% discount to all likers of your poshmark items for sale.
+This bot will auto send a 10% discount to all likers of your poshmark items for sale.
 Built on java and the selenium webdriver

 You will need to download Java 8, selenium, and an IDE, I used Eclipse.